Tips on Buying a Used RV From a Private Owner

 We are looking at a 1998 Newmar diesel pusher.
 I read your article about your wife and negotiating.
 Do you think -20% from the owners asking price is unreasonable?
 BTW - I'm the negotiator for my husband too.

 One of the first things she reminded me about is that you are currently looking at a Used RV.
-If you are really serious about buying this Motorhome you need to conduct a used RV inspection before making any offer.
+If you are really serious about buying this used Motorhome you need to conduct a used RV inspection before making any offer.
 You can use my article Is an RV Inspection needed before Buying a Used RV?
 YES which includes a checklist of what to look for during your inspection.
+The checklist can be used to inspect any type of RV.

 There are two reasons to do the inspection before making the offer: